-- a description of the processes in place for identifying, managing, monitoring and mitigating every significant risk (cf. Article L.511-55 of the French Code monétaire et financier); - specify the risk appetite framework, the modalities for its setting up and review (cf. Article L.511-93 of the French Code monétaire et financier); - a description of the framework and processes used to collect, stock and aggregate data on risks at different levels within the institution, including for foreign business and outsourcing.
+- a description of the processes in place for identifying, managing, monitoring and mitigating every significant risk (cf. Article L.511-55 of the French Code monétaire et financier); - specify the risk appetite framework, the modalities for its setting up and review (cf. Article L.511-93 of the French Code monétaire et financier): - a description of the policies governing the management, quality and aggregation of data on risks at different levels within the institution, including for foreign business and outsourcing: establishing, in a manner that is appropriate to the size, nature and complexity of the institution's business, a uniform or consistent data structure to unambiguously identify risk data and measures to ensure the accuracy, integrity, completeness and timeliness of risk data, and defining a governance process for the risk data aggregation system (refer to article 104 of the Arrêté du 3 novembre 2014, as amended).